 How Much Can a Parent Borrow?

-A Federal Direct Parent PLUS Loan can only cover educational costs not met by other sources of financial aid.
-Loan eligibility is determined by the Office of Financial Aid.
-Factors taken into account are the cost of attendance for the loan period requested and the total amount of any other financial aid awarded.Conservative borrowing is strongly encouraged.
+A Federal Direct Parent PLUS Loan can only be used for educational costs not covered by other sources of financial aid.
+Factors which affect loan eligibility include the cost of attendance for the loan period requested and the total amount of any other financial aid awarded.Conservative borrowing is strongly encouraged.

 What are the Costs of Getting a Loan?